RR-Circuits/RecRoom-Circuits/README.md

 ## How to add extra info to chip files?

+1. Fork the repository and preferably make a new branch.
-### 1) Go to the ExtraInfo folder under the root directory.
+1. Go to the `ExtraInfo` folder under the root directory.
-### 2) Find your chip file.
-You can both search by name or UUID.
+1. Find your chip.
+You can search by name or UUID.
-### 3) Edit the chip file.
-It uses a template, but it's not neccesary to follow it.
+1. Edit the contained markdown.
+Conform to the formatting found in the file, we will correct any mistakes manually by adding commits to your pull request if allowed.
-### 4) Save the file and submit a pull request.
+1. Commit your changes and submit a pull request.
 I'll do the rest.

 ## Tips:
 Docusaurus works with markdown files, but it also has a few plugins.